jienagu/jsonMojo/README.md

 A series of utility functions to help with tidy json via python dictionary.

 ## Installation from github
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install jsonMojo.

 ## features